SOUTHWEST MANDOLIN CAMP 2023

 Camp begins with happy hour and dinner at the Lodge at 5pm on Thursday, Oct.
 26th and ends after lunch on Sunday, the 29th.
 The Lodge and camp staff are dedicated to making this a safe and healthy environment.
-See below for an introduction to our 2023 faculty and class descriptions from last year's camp.
-We're excited to welcome Isaac Eicher with his exciting take on jazz and Latin music styles.
-Steve Smith, Tim May, Marla Fibish and KC Groves return out our "all mandolin, all the time" crew.
+See below for an introduction to our 2023 faculty and class descriptions.
+Isaac Eicher is returning with his exciting take on jazz and Latin music styles, and we welcome Nate Lee to the 2023 faculty.
+Nate is a musician's musician, as well as a master teacher; he'll be focusing on bluegrass and beyond.
+Steve Smith, Tim May, Marla Fibish and KC Groves return to round out our "all mandolin, all the time" crew.

 • This all-mandolin camp features workshops and classes on all levels and skill sets from beginner to advanced.

 • Classes are "hands on" including special demonstrations and lectures.

 • Topics and styles include bluegrass, Celtic, old-time, cross-picking, swing and jazz.

 • Faculty performances and jams organized by skill level

 • Outstanding hospitality at the Black Range Lodge on the eastern border of the Gila Wilderness.
 Please contact the Lodge at 575-895-5652 to reserve room and board (or camping space.)